risk-first/website/Boundary-Risk.md

  - Creating features.
  - Improving the core platform.

-Is bigger always better?
+But is bigger always better?
 Perhaps not.

 ### Big Ecosystems Are More Complex

 When a tool or platform is popular, it is under pressure to increase in complexity.
-This is because people are attracted to something useful, and want to extend it to new purposes.
+This is because people are attracted to something useful and want to extend it to new purposes.
 This is known as _The Peter Principle_:

 > "The Peter principle is a concept in management developed by Laurence J. Peter, which observes that people in a hierarchy tend to rise to their 'level of incompetence'." - [The Peter Principle, _Wikipedia_](https://en.wikipedia.org/wiki/Peter_principle)